ElijahJohnson5/Ember-Link/apps/docs/src/routes/client/client.md

 # **Client** API Reference

-The `Client` object is the main entry point for interacting with EmberLink's real-time collaboration platform.
+The `Client` object is the main entry point for interacting with Ember Link's real-time collaboration platform.
 It is able to create **Channels** that connect to the specified URL, handles authentication and multi tenant support.

 ---